 Bed Linen and Towels: Bed linen and towels are provided for your stay.

 More at this Property: Wireless internet access.
 High chair, travel cot and booster seat availabe.
 Iron, ironing board and clothes rack.
 Torrness is a single-storey cottage with a ramp providing access and low level light switches throughout.

 Arrival and Departure: Arrival after 5pm.
 Departure by 9am.

-Maximum Occupancy: The property sleeps a maximum of six (adults and children), plus one child in a cot under 24 months (cot available, please bring your own bedding).
+Maximum Occupancy: The property sleeps a maximum of six (adults and children, cot available, please bring your own bedding).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.